yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery in VSTS and Azure.md

     **Potential answer**

-    By using the Release Management features of Azure DevOps, a developer never needs to touch Azure resources.
+    By using the Azure Pipelines features of Azure DevOps, a developer never needs to touch Azure resources.
 Once the code is checked into the source code repository, the CI/CD activities automate the building, testing and deployment of that code without developer intervention.

 3. If developers can deploy directly to the cloud, will that expose us to the same problems we had before when untested code was promoted to production?

     **Potential answer**

-    If we use Azure DevOps' Release Management features, we have the opportunity to configure all the necessary rules and/or approvals for ensuring a smooth and secure deployment process.
+    If we use Azure DevOps' Pipelines features, we have the opportunity to configure all the necessary rules and/or approvals for ensuring a smooth and secure deployment process.
 The goal here is to remove human touches from the process thus increasing the stability of the release process.

 4. How much of an impact will these process changes have on our development cadence?
 Will learning this place a new burden on the developers?